stephengold/Minie/README.md

         bas.setAxisLength(1f);

 If local axes are rendered, then by default the arrows are one pixel wide.
-You can specify wider lines:
+If your graphics adapter supports it, you can specify wider lines:

         bas.setDebugAxisLineWidth(3f); // axis arrows 3 pixels wide